technofocus-pte/msignt2/Lab 05 - Leveraging Azure AI Search for Personalized Recommendations.md

 ### **Lab 05 -Leveraging Azure AI Search for Personalized Recommendations**

-Contoso Bank is undergoing a comprehensive digital transformation across all its departments to enhance its operational efficiency and customer engagement.
-Currently, the bank's customer base is predominantly. composed of liability customers (depositors), while the asset customer base (borrowers) is relatively smaller.
-The bank aims to rapidly expand its asset customer segment to generate additional revenue through loan interests.

-In the previous quarter, the bank launched a marketing campaign targeting potential borrowers, which resulted in an average conversion rate in the single digits.
-As part of its digital transformation strategy, the marketing department seeks to design more effective campaigns that leverage targeted marketing techniques.
-The goal is to significantly increase the conversion ratio to double digits while maintaining the same budget as the last campaign.
-This initiative is pivotal for driving growth and maximizing the bank's profitability through increased borrowing activity.

-**Lab Objective**

-"As part of a POC, Contoso Bank's marketing team would like to work with the Data Analytics and AI engineering teams who can help them build an app that uses data-driven AI-enhanced strategies to improve campaign targeting, so the marketing team can aim for a double-digit conversion rate of the asset customer base within the same budget.
-In this lab, you will work on behalf of Contoso Bank's AI engineering team to build this app, which makes use of Azure AI, AML, and MLOps to achieve the solution."

-**At the end of this lab you will know how-to:**
+**In this lab you will learn how-to:**

-- Use Azure AI Search Services to enrich the chatbot with search
+- Use Azure AI Search Services to enrich the chatbot's search capabilities
-- use Azure AI Bot Service for customer engagement using a chatbot
+- Use Azure AI Bot Service for customer engagement using a chatbot